DanPen/node-xss/README.md

 XSS Bypasses
 =================
-Some ideas of what to XSS tests to run.
+Some ideas of what XSS tests to run.

  - [UTF-7 encoding attack](http://stackoverflow.com/a/29445514/546476)